Getting Past The First Few Minutes Of One-On-One Conversation

 Accept that any conversation you start may peter out soon after it begins

-I find this takes a lot of the nervousness and pressure away.
+I find this takes some of the nervousness and pressure away.
 Every time you talk to someone know there's a chance they may be preoccupied, have nothing in common with you, be too shy to think of anything to say themselves, and so on.
-Also accept that sometimes you just won't be on your game and not able to think of enough to say to do your part to keep the conversation moving.
+Also accept that sometimes you just won't be on your game and unable to think of enough to say to do your part to keep the conversation moving.
 That this can happen is a totally normal, common aspect of trying to talk to new people.
 There's always going to be an element of it that's not under your control.

 Have a plan for gracefully getting out of conversations when they fizzle